With summer ending in Buellton, now is a good time to get a kick start on air conditioner maintenance.

 Some of the work we perform consists of:

 - Viewing the blower, motor, drain line and coils

-There’s also some maintenance you can do by yourself between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+You only need about an hour to wash your outdoor condenser unit, as well as a few components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run your system once you’ve cleaned it.
+Select a warm day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run the unit once you’ve cleaned it.

 You’ll only need a couple of items:

 - Wet-dry vacuum and hose with a soft brush attachment

 - Replacement furnace filter (if necessary)